neyer/lazyopt/README.md

 ## warning

-`lazyopt` is best for adding command line configuration to constants a single script. it can work in more complicated situations, but you'll want to call `lazyopt.apply_all` in the python file you execute from the command line.
+`lazyopt` is best for adding command line configuration to constants in a single script. it can work in more complicated situations, but you'll want to call `lazyopt.apply_all` in the python file you execute from the command line.

 ## future plans
 * allow for capitalization correction where possible